automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

 Please consider adding unit tests when adding or editing code.
 Any contributions to increase existing code coverage is greatly appreciated.

 Unit tests are located in the `app/tests` directory.
 The tests are written for [QUnit](https://api.qunitjs.com/).
+The test runner [Karma](https://karma-runner.github.io/) is used to enable command-line results.
 The mocking library [Sinon.js](https://sinonjs.org/) is included as well to facilitate unit test creation.

+**Adding tests**

+To add tests, locate the appropriate test file under `app/tests` (or create an appropriate file) and add the tests there.

+This isn't always possible, but ideally, each unit test assertion should complete execution within 10ms.

+**Running tests**

-To run the tests, start a development server and append `/tests` to the url (e.g. `http://localhost:8080/tests`).
+To run the tests, use the following commands:

+    cd app
+    npm test

 This will load the QUnit tests, run them, and display the results.

-To add new unit tests, add or edit an existing test script.
-If adding a new script, make sure to include it in `app/tests/index.html` via an HTML `script` tag so the new script is included.

-This isn't always possible, but ideally, each test assertion should complete execution within 10ms.
+To view the QUnit results in the browser, start a development server and append `/tests` to the url (e.g. `http://localhost:8080/tests`).

+**Testing different browsers**

+To run the unit tests in different browsers, use this command:

+    npm test -- --browsers [browser-name]

+Note: `[browser-name]` is sentence-cased (e.g. Chrome).

+Or, alternatively, edit `karma.conf.js`, uncomment all desired browsers to concurrently run tests on under `browsers`, and re-run the tests.

+Karma can run the tests on a plethora of browsers.
+To use another browser, visit https://karma-runner.github.io/latest/config/browsers.html for more information on how to set it up.
+This typically involves having the desired browser installed on your local machine, and a Karma plugin for the browser.
+By default, Karma plugins for Chrome, Firefox, and Edge are already installed.

+**Auto-watch**

+Karma has been configured to run in single-run mode.
+But Karma has the ability to watch files for changes and re-run tests.
+To enable this behavior, run the following instead of `npm test`:

+    npm test -- --single-run false

 ## Coding Style

 - **Javascript**: ES6 with [AirBnB's style guide](https://github.com/airbnb/javascript) is recommended.
 A lot of older code does not follow this style and should be updated eventually.

-To run automatic formatting on the Javascript and C++ code, run the [format.sh](app/format.sh) script in the `app` folder.
+To run automatic formatting on the Javascript and C++ code, use this command:

+    cd app
+    npm run format

+Or, alternatively, run the [format.sh](app/format.sh) script in the `app` folder.

 ## Scripts